An undulating short, linear route (450m each way) with short steeper sections - OS Explorer Map OL4

 From the car-park there is a steep but short and well surfaced track that passes an old quarry, with some steep steps to reach the start of the walk - look out for groups practising abseiling.
-For a step-free alternative, follow the car-park access track back to the main road.
-This descent is approximately a 1 in 4 gradient and opens out on to the road.
-Turn left and carefully go along the roadside for 40 metres until you get onto the surfaced roadside verge than then leads onto the start of the main path.
+For a step-free alternative, follow the car-park access track back to the main road but be aware that this descent is approximately a 1 in 5 gradient and opens out on to the road.
+Turn left and carefully go along the roadside for 40 metres until you get onto the surfaced roadside verge that then leads onto the start of the main path.

 You are in the heart of the Jaws of Borrowdale, the narrowest part of the valley bounded by Grange Fell and Castle Crag and High Spy, on the other side of the River Derwent.
 The oak woodlands are beautiful all year round, but spectacular in spring with carpets of bluebells.
 Autumn brings its own glories when leaves turn red, yellow and orange.

 The track undulates with several sections of 1:8 up to 90m in length but the surface is generally good.
 It leads to a small plateau and the impressive Bowderstone.

 The 2,000-ton rock is about 30 feet high, 50 feet across and 90 feet in circumference.
 Resting in a state of delicate balance, it did not, like many people assume, topple down the mountainside.
 It was most likely carried here from Scotland by Ice Age glaciers.
 A popular Victorian attraction, the ladder to the top dates back to the 19th century.